lt-www/www-ltr/data/md/shows.md

 **Wednesday 14th March 2012**
 [CARNIVAL OF SUBURBIA][104] at
-[CARAVAN MUSIC CLUB][106], Oakleigh, Melbourne, VIC
+[CARAVAN MUSIC CLUB][106], Melbourne, VIC
+95 Drummond St, Oakleigh
 8pm
 Tickets $30 + bf presale
 ($32 at the door - if available)
 [Tickets on sale now through the venue][106]

 **Thursday 15th March 2012**
-[THE CAMELOT LOUNGE][90], Marrickville, Sydney, NSW
+[THE CAMELOT LOUNGE][90], Sydney, NSW
+Corner Marrickville Rd and Railway Pde, Marrickville
 8pm
 Tickets $27 / $ 22 + bf presale
 ($30 / $25 at the door - if available)
 [Tickets on sale now through the venue][107]

 **Friday 16th March 2012**
-THE POLISH CLUB, Turner, Canberra, ACT
+THE WHITE EAGLE POLISH CLUB, Canberra, ACT
+38 David St, Turner
 8pm
 Tickets $25 / $ 22 + bf presale
 ($30 / $25 at the door - if available)